leoloveisme/happybeings/About.md

 The story / stories has / have to be structured that way that the reader(s) will see that the immigration to other planets alone will not change anything if the current systems based on money and reward system are still intact.

+Side note:

+There will be a lot of nudity in the book(s) and in the film.

 Main characters as in the initial branch of the book:
 (feel free to create your branch with amended characters and other names)